-Victoria Todd is a summa cum laude graduate of Case Western Reserve University with a B.A. in Sociology and Psychology and a Master’s Degree in Social Administration.
+Victoria Todd, FABP, Child, Adolescent and Adult Psychoanalyst is a summa cum laude graduate of Case Western Reserve University with a B.A. in Sociology and Psychology and a Master’s Degree in Social Administration.
 A qualified child psychoanalyst, she completed her training at the Hanna Perkins Center for Research in Child Development.
-She is now a candidate in adult analysis at the Cleveland Psychoanalytic Center.
+She also graduated from the adult psychoanalytic training program at the Cleveland Psychoanalytic Center and is certified by the American Psychoanalytic Association as a Child, Adolescent and Adult Psychoanalyst.

-Based on her 25+ years of experience in assisting children, adolescents and parents as well as her work as a preschool, elementary, middle and high school consultant, she received the President’s Award from the Junior League and was named in Who’s Who Among Executives and Professionals in Mental Health-Honor’s Edition, Who’s Who Among Executive and Professional Women in Healthcare and Who’s Who Among American Women.
+Based on her 25+ years of experience in assisting children, adolescents and parents as well as her work as a preschool, elementary, middle and high school consultant, she received the President’s Award from the Junior League and was named in Who’s Who Among Executives and Professionals in Mental Health-Honor’s Edition, Who’s Who Among Executive and Professional Women in Healthcare, Who’s Who Among American Women, Albert Nelson Marquis Lifetime Achievement Award, and the Women of Influence Award.

 Todd, V. (1977).
 Developmental Considerations for Recreational Therapy.
 Journal of Residential Treatment. pp. 112-137.